|

 publisher Michael Puryear noted that radio is very finicky

 about needing a chorus.
-He also said the chorus needs to
+He also said the chorus needs to provide

 3.)